roselynle/google-clone/README.md

 ### app.js

-[x] Created a route for retrieving all 10 search results\
+-[x] Created a route for retrieving all 10 search results\
-[x] Created a route for retrieving a specific search result based on id\
+-[x] Created a route for retrieving a specific search result based on id\
-[x] Get the server running on port 5000\
+-[x] Get the server running on port 5000\

 ### data.js

-[x] Moved search result data into a new separate file and exported
+-[x] Moved search result data into a new separate file and exported

 ### index.html

-[x] Added navigation bar with links and menu button icon\
+-[x] Added navigation bar with links and menu button icon\
-[x] Added Google Logo\
+-[x] Added Google Logo\
-[x] Added search bar\
+-[x] Added search bar\
-[x] Added search buttons\
+-[x] Added search buttons\
-[x] Added footer with links\
+-[x] Added footer with links\
-[x] Added a script to generate a random website (from our 10 search results) when I'm feeling lucky is clicked
+-[x] Added a script to generate a random website (from our 10 search results) when I'm feeling lucky is clicked

 ### style.css

-[x] Styled nav bar\
+-[x] Styled nav bar\
-[x] Styled search bar and buttons\
+-[x] Styled search bar and buttons\
-[x] Styled footer\
+-[x] Styled footer\
-[x] Used grids to layout the page
+-[x] Used grids to layout the page

 ### homepage.js

-[x] Added event listener to relocate to window to searchResults.html when Google Search Button is clicked
+-[x] Added event listener to relocate to window to searchResults.html when Google Search Button is clicked

 ### searchResults.html

-[x] Added a seperate html page for search results to be displayed
+-[x] Added a seperate html page for search results to be displayed

 ### searchResults.js

-[] Add event listener so when the page loads it will fetch the search results from the local server
+-[] Add event listener so when the page loads it will fetch the search results from the local server

 ## Bugs

-[] Search results are not generated on the html page when fetching data from local server\
+-[] Search results are not generated on the html page when fetching data from local server\
-[] searchResults.js is incomplete
+-[] searchResults.js is incomplete

 ## Wins & Challenges